wjidea/RILseq/README.rst

 ================
 RILseq
 ================

+I made a few changes to the RILseq/__int__.py script to allow NamedTemperaryFile save before it was used by the next cmd line.
+This script was tested on MSU ICER HPCC - CentOS.

+-J

 Intention
 ---------
 This package can be used to analyzed RILseq experiments.
 It is written for a prokaryotic genome, without splice junction mapping and with some additional features.
 RILseq is described in Melamed et al, Molecular Cell 63 (2016), pp. 884-897 (http://www.cell.com/molecular-cell/fulltext/S1097-2765(16)30413-0).